yeehaa123/elab/CHAT/collections.md

 Accessibility to and digital literacy about ICTs determine whether a person is included into economic, social and cultural life, and whether they can participate in decision making processes within the democratic realm.
-In other words, using and comprehending ICT is about agency and inclusion.
-With regard to the growing impact of ICT not only on economic productivity but also within the cultural, social and political realm, this exclusion forms a challenge in terms of equality, inclusion and chances of participation.
+In other words, using and comprehending programming is about agency and inclusion.
+With regard to the growing impact of programming not only on economic productivity but also within the cultural, social and political realm, this exclusion forms a challenge in terms of equality, inclusion and chances of participation.